 However, actions taken to reduce operational costs should be evaluated carefully for their cybersecurity implications.
 Companies should consider corrective measures to ensure that cost-reduction initiatives do not expose them to additional cyber risks, such as insider threats.

 CISOs will also likely be called upon to come up with recommendations to manage costs.
-They could consider using selective outsourcing or increasing automation, while supporting cost-reduction initiatives across the organization (for example, by enabling a secure migration of data and/or systems to the cloud).
+They could consider using selective outsourcing or increasing automation, while supporting cost-reduction initiatives across the organisation (for example, by enabling a secure migration of data and/or systems to the cloud).

 For the past three years, cloud was consistently the No. 1 emerging technology in which respondents from large financial institutions said they wanted to invest (figure 7).
 Many of these companies already have a significant portion of their IT infrastructure in the cloud, with the next round of adoption being driven by the migration of core business applications.
 Many are also developing and deploying new apps for the digital world directly on the cloud.

 At the same time, cloud service providers are augmenting their offerings through analytics-as-a-service and automation-as-a-service.
-Survey responses were in line with this trend: Most large firms expected to increase adoption of software-as-a-service and platform-as-a-service capabilities.
+Survey responses were in queue with this trend: Most large firms expected to increase adoption of software-as-a-service and platform-as-a-service capabilities.
 However, with more data and applications moving outside the traditional security perimeter, the risk of cyberattacks increases.4

 Data and analytics was the second emerging technology priority identified by large respondents.
 Since financial institutions have access to sensitive personal information, data breaches could have significant reputational implications.
 At the same time, many rely on insights from proprietary data and integration with third-party data vendors.
 Protecting data can be paramount to satisfying client data security and privacy expectations as well as meeting regulatory requirements.